Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 ### Lookup Field

-Lookup field consists of an edit box, open button and a dropdown table.
+A lookup field consists of an edit box, an open button, and a dropdown table.
 Record lookup interactions in three steps:

 1. Click the edit field.
-Recorded as [DynamicsAXTextBox](/Libraries/DynamicsAXTextBox/).
+Recorded as [DynamicsAXTextBox](/Libraries/ses_lib_dynamicsax/DynamicsAXTextBox.js).
 2. Click the open button.
-Recorded as [UIAObject](/Libraries/UIAObject/).
+Recorded as [UIAObject](/Libraries/ses_lib_dynamicsax/UIAObject.js).
 3. Click the value in the dropdown grid.
-Recorded as [DynamicsAXTable](/Libraries/DynamicsAXTable/).
+Recorded as [DynamicsAXTable](/Libraries/ses_lib_dynamicsax/DynamicsAXTable.js).

 ![Lookup Field](./img/dynamicsaxlookupfield.png)